dbosoft/SAPHub/README.md

 ## Apps

-The SAPHub comes with 4 pre-build applications:
+The SAPHub comes with 4 pre-build applications.
+They can be used to read a SAP systems company codes (if this is not exciting enough for you just imagine that you could also place a sales order instead).

 ### SAPHub.Server